 For more information

 ESLs and ESPAS are part of the Region's Greenlands Network.
-For more information on the Greenlands Network, visit the Greenlands page of our website, or Chapter 7 of the ROP.
+For more information on the Greenlands Network, check out Chapter 7 of the ROP.

 Email Chris Gosselin